Malta Railway: Locomotives

 The engine and carriage sheds were at Hamrun.

 Carriages

 The carriages were supplied by the Railway Carriage Company, Oldbury, and were wooden on iron frames.
 First and third class was provided.
 The seats were parallel to the line on both sides of an aisle.
 Originally illuminated by candles, this was changed to electricity, powered by batteries, in 1900.
 When the railway stopped running, 34 carriages were in use.
-One third-class carriage is preserved, was restored and placed beside the former station building of Birkirkara but, as of 2014, is now rather dilapidated.
-It is now being renovated and will be repositioned near the original location.
+One third-class carriage has been preserved, restored and placed beside the former station building of Birkirkara.

 Traffic

 A train usually consisted of five carriages, while trains running over the maximal climb before Notabile had only four.
 After more powerful engines were used, trains up to 12 carriages became possible.
 During World War I, even longer trains were run using two locomotives.
 Travelling time inland (that is, uphill) was 35 minutes; downhill, in the direction of Valletta, 30 minutes.
 Initially quite a busy timetable was in use with 13 pairs of trains running the whole of the line and an additional two or three pairs between Valletta and Attard, Valletta and Birkirkara and Valletta and Ħamrun.